International Lutheran Church (Ethiopia): Membership and Governance

 Membership is open to all Christian denominations, and associate membership is offered for those who want to retain their membership in their previous churches.
 The membership of ILC includes evangelical Christians from all over.
 The church welcomes visitors from all over the world every Sunday, including many from Scandinavia.
-The ILC is governed by an elected Church Council of nine members.
+The ILC is governed by an elected Church Council of five to eight members.
 Council members are elected for two-year terms and may serve unlimited terms.
-Council elections typically take place in March or April at the congregation's Annual General Meeting (AGM).
+Council elections typically take place in February at the congregation's Annual General Meeting (AGM).